WICHITA MOUNTAINS AREA SENIOR CITIZENS CENTER

 Section 5 Election of Officers.

-The members shall elect a governing board of seven (7) members, those being a President, Vice-President, Secretary, Treasurer, Comptroller, Public-Relations Officer, and Center Food Manager.
-Officers of the organization shall meet the criteria for membership in the organization.
-The election will be held during June of each year at a meeting of the membership especially called for that purpose.
-The meeting shall be announced on the web site, by email, and verbally at center functions at least 8 days prior to the general membership meeting.
-No quorum standards need be met.
-The immediate past president of the organization shall be invited to and may attend all called meetings of the board as President Emeritus.
+The voting members shall elect a governing board of seven (7) members which consists of a President, Vice-President, Secretary, Treasurer, Center Food Manager, Comptroller, and Public-Relations Officer.
+Officers of the organization shall meet the criteria for full voting membership of the organization.
+An election of these officers will be held during May of each year at a special meeting of the membership especially for that purpose.
+The meeting shall be announced on the web site and Facebook group page, by flyer, email, and verbally at center functions at least 8 days prior to the general membership meeting.
+No quorum standards need to be met.

 Section 6 President and Vice President.